a-hussein/cubeAI/notes/next_steps.md

     - throwing in a random move when solving cross (to account for accidental moves) and monitor how that affects solve lengths
     - include an llm think-out-loud for the solver
     - an interactive hollow-knight-like game where when you hit a a cube, it gets more sovled. and you go around solving unsolved cubes. sometimes you can even throw a t-perm at it haha
+- go down rabbit hole of git tab completion
+    - will need to look into brew and zsh etc